LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220212.md

 **CheaterCodes**: Yes, I will take it in 2 minutes.

 **Gdude**: Ok, that's alright.
 Let's look at the other one here.
-Uh, I will throw this one out.
-Silas is basically asking about the possibility of security disclosure system.
+Uh, I will throw this one out. **sciwhiz12** is basically asking about the possibility of security disclosure system.

+(**sciwhiz12**: "While this may not be relevant at this moment of Quilt's development yet, I want to ask what thoughts/plans/policies the Quilt team has regarding the disclosure of potential security-related vulnerabilities for its various projects (not just the Minecraft-related projects)?
+For example, who shall be contacted and where?")
 Uh, yeah, we're going to have something.
 We haven't really talked about it yet, hehe.
 I do believe that Github has a system for it.
 Yeah, **Southpaw** says, Github has a system for it.
 It'll almost certainty just use that.
 Honestly, we haven't talked about it yet.
 If you have any suggestion, we'll take them of course.
 But yeah, I imagine Github's system is probably the most likely thing we'll end up using for that one.
 Yeah, they do, I haven't used it much, but they definitely do have one.
 Because I know- I have some friends on the Python server that have used it.
 There's a button you can click which makes it ~~CVE~~.
 Yeah, so there's a whole thing there, I just haven't used it much.
 Are you ready for that question, **CheaterCodes**?

 **CheaterCodes**: Uh, let's do it now.
-Alright, so, question by **Trollzer**, "Why are we switching to a less supported file with less features?"
+Alright, so, question by **ThatTrollzer**: "Why are you switching to a less supported format with less features?"
 Now, this is what we're talking about before, that we're considering dropping Tiny and just using Enigma mappings instead.
 So I want to go over quickly about the reason.
 I guess why I brought it up, really.
 If you're aware of how the Quilt Mappings works, you'll know that the Quilt Mappings repository is in an Enigma format.
 So, Enigma support splitting the mapping files up into a directory tree of files, so each class gets its own file, which is not supported by Tiny.
 This is much more convenient for Github PRs.
 It's more easily visible who changes what file when you make a PR.
 So it makes more sense to use Enigma.

 And if you then compare Enigma and Tiny, you'll notice then that they're basically exactly the same.
 So, there's 3 differences really.
 Difference #1 is that Enigma uses complete words like 'class', 'method' and 'arg', instead of single letters like Tiny does.
 The second difference is that Enigma handles nested classes as nested classes.
 So mappings for inner classes are members of the outer class mappings, whereas Tiny has changes that amount to flat mappings.
 And the third difference which is possibly the most relevant one is that Tiny support multiple namespaces.